Norris School District: Norris Elementary School

 At first the Norris School was taught in a house of a local woman in 1880, however the Norris School was built in 1882 near Rosedale on land donated by Robert Norris, a local farmer.
 For 32 years, students in grades eight through one (at that time, children actually progressed from the highest to lowest grades) learned the three R's here.
 They also received moral and religious teachings through methods that relied heavily on rote and recitation.
 A teacher of a one-room school was expected to teach all eight grades as well as to serve as custodian, nurse, and disciplinarian, all for relatively little pay.
 The teachers at Norris School were fortunate in that one of the trustees of the district provided wood for the stove.
 In 1915, the school was rebuilt and it was much larger.
 Again in the 1950s it was reconstructed and again for the final time in 1980.
 In 2005 the school was moved to a new location for the middle school to have more room for more students.
 (In 2005 there were at least 3 students new to the Middle School every week.)
 Current principal is Erin Hudson.
 The school's mascot is the Squire.

 Norris Middle School

 Norris Middle School was established in 1959 on part of the elementary school's property.
 In 1983 a new addition to the campus separated the middle school from the elementary.
 Both schools continued growing and in 2005 Norris Elementary said goodbye to its historical campus and was moved out to Old Farm Road, leaving the entire campus to the Middle School (with the exception of one wing which still houses the District Offices).
 There is a new library named the Mary Louise Robinson Library.

-The band director is Jared Dalgleish, and the vocal music teacher is LeAnn Thomas.
-As of the 2021-2022 school year, Norris Middle's principal is Ryan Carr.
+The band director is Jared Dalgleish, and the vocal music teacher is Ingrid Borja.
+As of the 2024-2025 school year, Norris Middles' principal is Amy Sawaske.

 This school is the district's only middle school, and its mascot is the Knight.